robsterlini/robsterlini-frontend/src/journal/2014/opentype-and-selection-dont-mix.md

 ---
 title: Opentype & ::selection don’t mix
 date: 2014-04-29
+description: Fixing the dubious way that Chrome on OSX breaks OpenType features when used with a custom ::selection.
-description: Fixing the dubious way that Chrome on <abbr title="Mac OS X" class="sc">OSX</abbr> borks OpenType features when used with a custom ::selection.
+descriptionHtml: Fixing the dubious way that Chrome on <abbr title="Mac OS X" class="sc">OSX</abbr> breaks OpenType features when used with a custom <code>::selection</code>.
 layout: post
 ---